beaubranton4/ncaa_d1_baseball_stats/README.md

     - I would recommend updating the following variables.tf file based on where you are located:
         - "region": https://cloud.google.com/about/locations/
     - The other variables can be set to whatever you choose, BUT I WOULD RECOMMEND KEEPING THE DEFAULT VALUES SO THAT THE MAGE AND DBT SCRIPTS DON'T REQUIRE UPDATING

+3.0 TERRAFORM SETUP
+- Install Terraform
 - From terminal, navigate to the terraform directory:
     - run: terraform apply
     - type: yes
     - hit enter
 - Voila!
-Your Data Lake and Data Warehouse have been created.
+Your Data Lake, VM and Data Warehouse have been created.

+4.0 VM SETUP
+4.1 INSTALLING ALL REQUIREMENTS FOR VM ENVIRONMENT
+    - Need to install Anaconda, POSTGRESQL, PGCLI, CHECK MAGE VIDEOS, CHECK DBT VIDEOS
-- Next we will need to start a docker image with Mage -Must install Docker on machine (or should i install Docker for them in VM)
+    - Must install Docker on machine (or should i install Docker for them in VM) 4.2 RUNNING DOCKER IMAGE

-- Updating Variables in Mage and Getting it to Run Pipelines (Terraform)
-    - Need to spin up Mage using standalone repo outside of magic-zoomcamp
+    - docker-compose up
+4.3 TRIGGERING PIPELINE
+    - instructions
         - Make sure service account JSON key is accessible.
 Can i keep in same location and point in io_config.yml or does it have to be moved in mage folder.
         - Updating Variables to match terraform and Infrastructure
-        - Service account,
-        - bucket name
-        - Location
-        - project name
-        - dataset_name
-        - table_name
-    - Must include mage in terraform portion
-    - Or we can wrap mage and our pipelines in a docker container and have it trigger somehow automatically?
         - Update  GOOGLE_SERVICE_ACC_KEY_FILEPATH: in io_config.yml
+        - Run and Schedule
-- Setting Up DBT
+5.0 Setting Up DBT
-- Build Dashboard
+6.0 Build Dashboard

+7.0 Destroying Resources